isomerpages/moe-lakesidepri/_for-parents/General Information.md

 2.4 Students are to keep the canteen clean and litter-free.</details><br>
 <details>
 <summary><b>3.
 SCHOOL BAGS AND PERSONAL BELONGINGS</b></summary><br>
 3.1 Students are expected to take responsibility for all their personal belongings.
-The school shall not be liable for the loss of any personal valuables.<br>
+The school shall not be liable for the loss of any personal valuables.<br><br>
 3.2 Students are advised to pack their bags according to their class timetable to avoid carrying heavy schoolbags.
-A storybook must be available for Silent Reading every day.<br>
+A storybook must be available for Silent Reading every day.<br><br>
-3.3 Students are not to bring excessive pocket money or valuables to school.<br>
+3.3 Students are not to bring excessive pocket money or valuables to school.<br><br>
 3.4 The school does not encourage students to bring mobile phones and/or unauthorised electronic devices to school.
 Should any student need to do so, they must adhere to the following guidelines and ensure responsible use.
 Mobile phones and/or unauthorised electronic devices:<br><br>
 * must be switched off during lessons and/or other school activities<br>
 * can only be used for communicating urgent matters after permission has been granted by a teacher<br>